Events

 Concrete and Stone: Conserving Maltese Modernism

 The discourse of Maltese heritage has long centred on stone structures and traditional construction techniques, typically associated with pre-war architecture.
-However, the realm of ‘heritage’ today consists of more than vernacular or traditional architecture and includes a significant number of Modernist Architecture – albeit little recognition or protection.
+However, the realm of ‘heritage’ today consists of more than vernacular or traditional architecture and includes a significant number of Maltese Modernism – albeit little recognition or protection.
 This gap in formal designation and public awareness has led to the systematic erosion of this critical layer of Malta’s architectural narrative.

 Organised by the Kamra’s Policy Committee on Heritage, the series will consist of five curated seminars, aimed at a broad audience including architecture and design professionals, heritage practitioners, students, property owners, and members of the public with an interest in architecture, culture, and Malta’s post-war history.
 Through a combination of lectures, case studies, and discussions, the events will highlight the architectural, social, and cultural value of modernist buildings, while fostering dialogue and networking among stakeholders.